UNiXMIT/UNiXIaC/docs/index.md

 > **NOTE:** Patch Updates will be added as they become GA.

 ### Licenses
-ED and AcuCOBOL-GT extend are all licensed, ready to use.
+ED/ES and AcuCOBOL-GT extend are all licensed, ready to use.

 ### Security
-ED 7.0, 8.0 and 9.0 tasks will also install and setup ADLDS (Windows) OpenLDAP (Linux).
+ED/ES 7.0, 8.0 and 9.0 tasks will also install and setup ADLDS (Windows) OpenLDAP (Linux).
 The connection details are automatically added into ESCWA using the API.

 #### ADLDS